jnshah014/Ryu-Encryption/docs/README.md

 return ((level2_upshift % 4) + 1, (level2_rightshift % 18) + 1)
 ```

 For Level 3, the key is processed as a `[[], [], [] ...]` group of lists within a list.
 The first two digits of the ordinal sum go inside the first list, the second two digits go inside the second list, the third two digits go inside the third list and so on.
-Note if a the ordinal sum had an odd number of digits - eg: `342` - it would be converted to a nunber whereby the first digits are repeated - eg: `342342` - to then be processed further.
+Note if a the ordinal sum had an odd number of digits - eg: `342` - it would be converted to a number whereby the first digits are repeated - eg: `342342` - to then be processed further.
 ```python
 elif enclevelnum == 3:
   _ = []